sboulema/CodeNav/README.md

 - Sort by file order or by name
 - Toggle visibility by double-clicking the splitter bar
 - Dark theme support
-- Show on the left or right side
+- Show as an editor margin (left side / right side / hidden)
+- Show as a seperate toolwindow (View -> Other Windows -> CodeNav)
 - Filter items by kind (method, property) and access (public, private)
+- Cursor position will be reflected by highlighting the current method in the list

 ## Language support
 Currently only C#